01925 599 052

 We continue to see increasing emphasis on potential liability associated with per and polyfluoroalkyl substances (PFAS - which include PFOS and PFOA) and other emerging contaminants.

-Phase 2 ESA is usually undertaken where the phase 1 has indicated a site may be affected by significant contamination.
-In some cases, however, interested parties such as a lender may require phase 2 assessment as a matter of course.
+Phase 2 ESA is usually undertaken where the phase 1 assessment has indicated a site may be affected by significant contamination.
+In some cases, however, interested parties such as a lender may require phase 2 survey as a matter of course.
 Where this is the case, we can typically design a limited scope phase 2 investigation to provide physical data and refine the site conceptual model.

 Need to speak to someone?
 Send us your details and we'll call you back.